obiwanjacobi/Zsharp/docs/modules/import.md

 Does `use` return a type that represents the loaded module?
 Something like `Err<Ptr<ModuleInfo>>`?

 ---

-> TBD: how does the import find the module and/or the assembly the module code is in?

 Be explicit about what assembly to use to import the name/namespace? (for .NET compatibility)